davidcalikes/Late-Gigs/docs/README.md

 I typed y.

-I was then asked to enter a venue name
+I was then asked to enter a venue name.

-I typed 0
+I typed 0.

 The program returned an error message saying invalid name and that venue names must have more than two characters.
 And gave me the option to try again.

 I typed a valid name of more than two characters.

-I received a pleasing, conversational-style message asking me too choose from the list of genre’s displayed
+I received a pleasing, conversational-style message asking me too choose from the list of genre’s displayed.

 I entered number 4.

 I received a message telling me that this was not a valid genre and to type again.

-I entered ska
+I entered ska.

 I the same error message again.

-This time I entered the valid genre of jazz
+This time I entered the valid genre of jazz.

 I received another pleasing message, this time containing the two pieces of data already collected and asking me to type the required day of the coming weekend I need an act for my venue.

-I typed 397
+I typed 397.

 I received an error message telling me that 397 is not a valid gig day and was promoted to retry.

-I typed Friday
+I typed Friday.

 I was provided with the information Late Gigs had collected so far and asked if I was happy to continue?

-I typed number 376
+I typed number 376.

-I was told this was not a valid choice and typed n
+I was told this was not a valid choice and typed n.

 I was given another choice of y to restart or n to exit.

-I typed 300
+I typed 300.

-I was told this was not a valid choice and asked if I was happy to continue
+I was told this was not a valid choice and asked if I was happy to continue.

-I was given another choice of y/n
+I was given another choice of y/n.

-I typed n
+I typed n.

-I confirmed I wanted to exit by pressing n again
+I confirmed I wanted to exit by pressing n again.

 I was returned to the main menu.

-I started the sequence and inputed the data again up until the choice to continue
+I started the sequence and inputed the data again up until the choice to continue.

-My choices were “TEST, Rock and Friday”
+My choices were “TEST, Rock and Friday”.

-When asked if I was happy with these choices I selected y
+When asked if I was happy with these choices I selected y.

-I was asked to submit a fee
+I was asked to submit a fee.

-I typed the word “fifty”
+I typed the word “fifty”.

-I was then prompted to type a number
+I was then prompted to type a number.

-I typed the number 12
+I typed the number 12.

 I was told that this was outside the apps recommended range and to try again.

-I typed the number 4000 and got the same message
+I typed the number 4000 and got the same message.

 I then tried 600 which was acceptable.

 I was then prompted for a maximum number of performers required.

 I followed the same pattern as above to test the input.
-Typing a word then 0 then 50
+Typing a word then 0 then 50.

-I settled on 4 act members
+I settled on 4 act members.

-I was then asked to Input a number between 1 and 5
+I was then asked to Input a number between 1 and 5.

 I tested the range parameters and responded to the error messages above.

-In this case, where a floating point number seemed to be allowed I tried to use the number 2.2
+In this case, where a floating point number seemed to be allowed I tried to use the number 2.2.

 It was not accepted and I was asked to try again.

-I entered 1.5
+I entered 1.5.

 I was then presented with the values I had entered.

 And was asked to if I would like to search the database for a new act.

-I made a note of my values and pressed n
+I made a note of my values and pressed n.

-I was warned that my data would be lost if I chose to proceed and gave me the option to reconsider or quit to menu
+I was warned that my data would be lost if I chose to proceed and gave me the option to reconsider or quit to menu.

 I quit to menu and it brought me back to the menu page.

-I re inserted my data and pressed y
+I re inserted my data and pressed y.

 I was asked to submit a valid email address

-I typed: monkey bananas
+I typed: monkey bananas.

-I received a message informing me that this was not a valid email address and try again
+I received a message informing me that this was not a valid email address and try again.

-I typed: 98713409871
+I typed: 98713409871.

 Error try again!

-I typed email@mailcom
+I typed email@mailcom.

 Error try again!

-I typed email, email.com
+I typed email, email.com.

 Error try again!

 I then typed a valid email address that the REGEX function would accept but would be so ridiculous it probably wouldn’t have a destination:

 celticandrangersarefriends@sfa.co.uk

-The email was accepted as valid
+The email was accepted as valid.

 The program is now requesting a pin code that was sent to that email address.

-I don’t have the code and now have to restart the program
+I don’t have the code and now have to restart the program.

-But before I did I entered an email address into the pin field
+But before I did I entered an email address into the pin field.

 And received a ValueError at line 492.
 [First Bug]

-I restarted the program with the same values
+I restarted the program with the same values.

-TEST ROCK FRIDAY 600 4 1.5
+TEST ROCK FRIDAY 600 4 1.5.

-This time I sent the email to the testing gmail account I had set up lategigs@gmail.com
+This time I sent the email to the testing gmail account I had set up lategigs@gmail.com.

 And tried to recreate the Value error but it was successfully caught this time by an except I implemented to catch it!

 I checked my  testing email account to find I had received a pin from lategigs.

-I entered the pin
+I entered the pin.

 The program checked the database for a matching act but could not find one so added me to the standby list database.